quantnetwork/blockchain-developer-exercises-foundations/Exercise6.md

 ##### Searching the XRP Ledger Testnet

-Given the example `./examples/state-search/autoexecute-accounts-search.js` file and the location information listed above, can you understand how to change this file to instead run for the XRP Ledger testnets?
+Given the example `./examples/state-search/autoexecute-accounts-search.js` file and the location information listed above, can you understand how to change this file to instead run for the XRP Ledger testnet?

 ##### Searching for a Specific Address